|Guest of Honor|

 the great Luke Ski

-At Dragon*Con 2004, Dr. Demento declared "the great Luke Ski" to be his radio program's "Most Requested Artist of the 21st Century".
-Since then, Luke held onto that title by having songs on "The Dr. Demento Show's" annual year-end "Funny 25″ countdown of his most requested songs of the year for 13 years in a row, including four of them at #1 ("Peter Parker" 2002, "Stealing Like A Hobbit" 2003, "Snoopy The Dogg" 2011, "Fake Adult" 2014).
+At Dragon*Con 2004, Dr. Demento declared "the great Luke Ski" to be his radio program's Most Requested Artist of the 21st Century.
+Since then, Luke has held onto that title by having songs on the show's year-end Funny 25 countdown for 18 years in a row, including five at #1.

 His biggest hits among his fans include songs about Star Wars, Lord of the Rings, Spider-Man, Star Trek, Pirates of the Caribbean, Battlestar Galactica, Batman, Firefly, Doctor Who, Disney buying Marvel, Monty Python, with more recent hits about Scooby Doo, 80's media franchise mascots, and being a 'fake adult'.

 He is the musical jester of sci-fi, the emissary of rap dementia, the pimp of the geek nation, and a prominent bacon enthusiast.
 So join the Dementia Revolution, and become a Luke Ski fan today!